Taifa of Seville: History

 The taifa (principality) began as a small, weakly-defended territory comprising parts of the modern Spanish provinces of Seville, Huelva, and Cádiz, but quickly emerged as the most powerful taifa of the time, after its rulers began a policy of expansion.

 The first emir of Seville was Abu al-Qasim (1023–1042).
 He was qadi of Seville and declared independence from the Caliphate of Córdoba after its downfall in 1031, becoming Abbad I, emir of Seville.
 His son, Abbad II al-Mu'tadid (1042–1069) who succeeded him, expanded the taifa by conquering Mertola, Niebla, Saltés and Huelva, Silves, Santa María de Algarve during his reign.

 His son, Muhammad al-Mu'tamid (1069–1091), turned Seville into a major centre of Ibero-Muslim culture.
+Many artists of the time moved to the court of Seville, like the Almería poet Ibn al-Abbar and Abu Amir ibn Maslama, while Abu'l-Walid al-Himyari made a compilation of both of their literary works.

-He seized Córdoba in 1071, and maintained a precarious hold on the city until 1091 (with a brief interlude in 1075–1078).
+Al-Mu'tamid seized Córdoba in 1071, and maintained a precarious hold on the city until 1091 (with a brief interlude in 1075–1078).
 While his vizier and fellow poet Ibn Ammar, conquered Murcia.

-Nevertheless, the Abbad dynasty felt insecure from Castile's military successes in Aragon, Valencia, and especially from the fall of Toledo in 1085 under the leadership of King Alfonso VI.
-Al-Mu'tamid requested assistance from the Almoravids, a dynasty from present-day Morocco, to fight against the Castilians.
-The Almoravids established themselves at Algeciras, and after defeating the Christians at the Battle of Sagrajas in 1086, occupied the other Muslim taifas, including Seville itself in 1091.
-Following this, the Almoravids would go on to occupy and control vast swathes of present-day Spain.
-After they ravaged the city, al-Mu'tamid ordered his sons to surrender the royal fortress (the location of the present-day Alcázar of Seville) in order to save their lives.
-He was taken prisoner to Aghmat, where he was executed in 1095.
+Seville began paying tribute to King Alfonso VI of Castile.
+The court felt insecure from Castile's military successes in Aragon, Valencia, and especially the fall of Toledo in 1085 under Alfonso VI.
+In 1085, the Taifa of Seville was attacked by Christian mercenaries who passed over the Taifa of Granada leading to Seville weakened by the time the Almoravids arrived.
+The Almoravids established themselves at Algeciras, and after allying with the taifas of Seville, Granada, and Almeria (al-Mu'tamid led the al-Andalusan forces) they defeated the Christians at the Battle of Sagrajas in 1086, and occupied the other Muslim taifas, including Seville itself in 1091.
+Following this, the Almoravids would go on to occupy and control vast swathes of southern Spain.
+After they ravaged the city, al-Mu'tamid ordered his sons to surrender the royal fortress (the location of the present-day Alcázar of Seville).

-Besides the intrigues and the eagerness for conquests of the kings, many artists of the time moved to the court of Seville, as the Almería poet Ibn al-Abbâr and Abû 'Âmir ibn Maslama had done.
-Abû'l-Walîd al-Himyarî made a compilation of literary works of both of them.